MicrosoftDocs/learn/learn-pr/azure/manage-azure-stack-hci-tenant-networks/includes/describe-implement-azure-stack-hci-tenant-virtual-networks.md

 - **Customer Address**: An IP address assigned to each VM by customers based on their preferred IP addressing scheme.
 This allows customers to preserve their existing network configuration when deploying workloads into Azure Stack HCI.
 The Customer Address is visible to the operating system within the corresponding VM.

 - **Provider Address**: An IP address assigned to Azure Stack HCI cluster nodes based on their physical network infrastructure.
 Provider Addresses appear in network packets that are exchanged between the cluster nodes hosting the customers' VMs.
-The Provider Address is visible on the physical network, but not to customer VMs.
+The Provider Address is visible on the physical network but not to customer VMs.

-Customer Addresses are part of the customer's network topology, which is virtualized and decoupled from the actual underlying physical network topology, and its addressing scheme is implemented by Provider Addresses.
+Customer Addresses are part of the customer's network topology, which is virtualized and decoupled from the actual underlying physical network topology.
+Its addressing scheme is implemented by Provider Addresses.

 A virtual network consists of one or more virtual subnets.
 A virtual subnet emulates the Layer 3 (L3) IP subnet functionality for the VMs connected to it.
 It forms a broadcast domain (similar to a VLAN), with isolation that you can enforce by using either NVGRE or VXLAN.